 Imagine prairie grasslands and oak savannas surrounded by forests of Douglas fir.
 Lewis and Clark saw pristine wilderness when they reached Washington’s frontier.
 Although Capt.
 James Cook failed to find a northwest passage to the Far East, he discovered a land rich in animal furs.
 Mink, otter, fox, lynx, bear, and especially beaver made 19th Century Vancouver a fur-trading dynamo, with a cultural, commercial, and political history worth exploring.

 No longer reserved for gamblers and wild bachelor parties, Las Vegas now has everything the female heart desires.
 Once considered a playground for groups of men, Las Vegas also offers a blissful escape from the daily grind for groups of women.
 According to statistics at insiderlv.com, 50% of visitors to Vegas are women and 79% of Vegas visitors are married.
 That means more and more women are visiting Sin City for the ultimate girlfriend getaway.

-Also posted in Las Vegas, Nightlife, articles Tagged Caesar's Palace, Las Vegas, MGM Grand, Nightlife, casino, excalibur, girlfriend getaway, massage, paris, pedicure, spa
+Also posted in articles, Las Vegas, Nightlife Tagged Caesar's Palace, casino, excalibur, girlfriend getaway, Las Vegas, massage, MGM Grand, Nightlife, paris, pedicure, spa

 Although it’s easy to see why Northern California’s Napa and Sonoma valleys are so popular, their commercial success has come at a cost.
 The area’s quick expansion has meant that smaller wineries have mostly been swallowed up by larger, more commercially-viable estates.
 For this reason, if you’re looking for a low-key wine tasting experience in a smaller, family-run environment, the tri-valley may be your best option.
 For a more personal… Read More